-Although work has yet to begin, planning for this major engineering project has already started.
+Although work has yet to begin on the Piccadilly line upgrade, planning for this major engineering project has already started.
 And once the upgrade is underway, you'll notice changes like new trains and faster, more reliable journeys.

 In the meantime, we may need to close parts of the line from time to time to keep track and tunnels in good condition.

-We're also making improvements to stations along the line, for example:
+We've also made improvements to stations along the line, for example: